Vhaerlein/swtor.playground/README.md

 StatDistributions:

 Simple console app to build optimal stat distributions for budgets from 1000 to 10000 (assuming mastery points == all other points)

+--

+Latest compiled version can be always found under "Releases" section.